minheq/antd-theme-editor/README.md

 ## Updating stories

-Stories are already created based on the antd components.
-You can also update them by importing `antd` components via git submodules.
+Stories are already created based on the antd repository.
+You can also update them by importing `antd` components via git submodules and running a script to create or update stories.

 ```
 git submodule update --init --recursive // Adds antd submodule to the project
 yarn create-stories                     // Creates the stories
 ```

-The script runs the file `scripts/createStoriesFromAntdDemos.js` to create/update stories
+The script runs the file `scripts/createStoriesFromAntdDemos.js`.